francesconero/elasticsearch-concatenate-token-filter/README.md

 For Elasticsearch 2.2.2 use

     sudo bin/plugin install francesconero/elasticsearch-concatenate-token-filter/2.2.2

+For Elasticsearch 2.3.3 use

+    sudo bin/plugin install francesconero/elasticsearch-concatenate-token-filter/2.3.3

 ## Usage
 The plugin provides a token filter of type `concatenate` which has one parameter `token_separator`.
 Use it in your custom analyzers to merge tokenized strings back into one single token (usually after applying stemming or other token filters).
 ### Arrays